Linoleum (film): Plot

 On Halloween night, Marc decides to sneak out to join Nora at their Halloween party, unaware that his father spotted him.
 Nora and Marc subsequently get their photo taken together, with Marc wearing the astronaut costume, although the visor is undamaged.

 Mac wakes up in his bed in the astronaut costume, with the elderly woman by his side.
 She shows him a picture of the two of them when they were younger, the same one taken of Marc and Nora at the Halloween party.
 It is revealed that ‘Mac’ is in fact an elderly Cameron, and that the old woman is Erin.
 Struggling with dementia, the events of the film are the fragmented memories of Cameron, with ‘Marc’ and ‘Nora’ being Cameron and Erin when the two were younger.
-Erin asks if Cameron if he recalls his father trying to run him over that night, causing the settings and characters begin to merge in Cameron’s mind.
+Erin asks Cameron if he recalls his father trying to run him over that night, causing the settings and characters to begin to merge in Cameron’s mind.
 Experiencing a medical emergency, Cameron tries to get up, telling Erin ‘the launch’ is about to start.
-Erin tries to tell Cameron that there is no launch and never was a rocket, but ultimately acquiesces, leading Cameron to an ambulance.
+Erin tries to tell Cameron that there is no launch and there never was a rocket, but ultimately acquiesces, leading Cameron to an ambulance.

-Meanwhile, the middle-aged Cameron and Erin begin the launch of the rocket, a large, 2-d cardboard rocket that had previously appeared as a small prop in Cameron’s show, only for all three scenes (the ambulance, the launch and the party) to be interrupted by the revving of Kent’s sports car, as Kent drives the car towards Marc at a high speed.
+Meanwhile, the middle-aged Cameron and Erin begin the launch of the rocket, a large, 2D cardboard rocket that had previously appeared as a small prop in Cameron’s show, only for all three scenes (the ambulance, the launch and the party) to be interrupted by the revving of Kent’s sports car, as Kent drives the car towards Marc at a high speed.

 The film cuts to the middle-aged Cameron confronting Kent, mirroring Marc’s dialogue expressing disillusionment with his father earlier.
 The middle-aged Cameron asks Kent why he did it, with Kent again saying “you did this to yourself.”

 The middle-aged Cameron disagrees, and the film cuts back to Kent in the car, who swerves, shattering Marc’s helmet but leaving him unscathed, with the sharp turn causing the car to flip over.
 Simultaneously, the middle-aged Cameron and Erin take off in the rocket, and the ambulance with the elderly Cameron and Erin drives away.